andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_3_ViewingImages.rst

 .. figure:: 03_OverlayImages.png

-After you've run coregistration and normalization, you can also use MRIcroGL to evaluate how well the functional and anatomical iamges are aligned, and how those images in turn are aligned to standardized space.
+After you've run coregistration and normalization, you can also use MRIcroGL to evaluate how well the functional and anatomical images are aligned, and how those images in turn are aligned to standardized space.
 If you've run your analyses through FSL, for example, you can find the output from these steps in the ``reg`` directory from your ``feat`` folder.
 Open the ``highres.nii.gz`` image from subject ``sub-10``'s ``run1.feat`` directory, and lower the value of the ``Brightest`` field to 800.
 Then click on ``File -> Add Overlay``, and select the image ``example_func2highres.nii.gz``.
 You should see something like this:

 .. figure:: 03_HighResFunc.png